Pronounced: EYE-bri-TOOM-oh-mab tye-UX-e-tan

 Classification: Radiolabeled Monoclonal Antibody

 Ibritumomab Tiuxetan is a synthetic (man made) antibody directed against a protein called CD20, found on the surface of B cells.
 Antibodies are developed by the immune system to destroy foreign material (such as a germ).
 Ibritumomab tiuxetan binds to B cells, causing the immune system to respond and kill the cells.
-This manmade antibody has a radioactive isotope attached to it, which gets inserted into the B cells.
-Two isotopes are used; Indium 111 (In-111) is used to assess how well the antibody is distributed, but offers no radioactive treatment.
-Once the distribution is confirmed, the correct dose of radiation can be calculated and the second isotope, Yttrium-90 (Y-90), is given.
-It induces cellular damage by the forming free radicals, which damage not only the targeted B cells, but also cells in the surrounding area, a phenomenon known as the "bystander effect".
+This manmade antibody has a radioactive isotope attached (called Yttrium-90 or Y-90) to it, which gets inserted into the B cells.
+The isotope induces cellular damage by the forming free radicals, which damage not only the targeted B cells, but also cells in the surrounding area, a phenomenon known as the "bystander effect".

 Tips to preventing infection: